Double-double: WNBA

-Triple-doubles have been far more rare in the WNBA than in the NBA; the games are shorter in the WNBA (40 minutes vs 48), there are fewer teams and fewer games in a season (36 vs 82), and the playing style in the WNBA is more of a team game than relying on star players.
-As of the 2022 season, 20 triple-doubles have been recorded in the WNBA — 16 in the regular season and four in the playoffs.
-Sheryl Swoopes, and Courtney Vandersloot are tied for third place with two WNBA triple-doubles, while Candace Parker and Sabrina Ionescu are tied for second place with three, and Alyssa Thomas has the all-time record at four.
+Triple-doubles have been rarer in the WNBA than in the NBA; the games are shorter in the WNBA (40 minutes vs 48), there are fewer games (fewer teams) in a season (44 vs 82), and the playing style in the WNBA is more of a team game than relying on star players.
+As of the 2025 season, 56 triple-doubles have been recorded in the WNBA.
+Alyssa Thomas has the all-time record with twenty five, and no other player has more than four.

+Alyssa Thomas scored the third overall playoff triple-double and first WNBA Finals triple-double on September 15, 2022 against the Las Vegas Aces, and the fourth the following game on September 18.
+Thomas recorded four of her career triple-doubles in the 2022 season, and her fifth through eleventh in the 2023 season.
+In the 2025 season, Thomas became the first player to record a triple-double in three straight games.
+She recorded a triple-double in games on August 3, August 5, and August 7 of that season.

 On June 12, 2022 in a New York Liberty game, Ionescu became the fourth and youngest WNBA player to achieve multiple triple doubles in a career, while also being the first to both achieve a triple double in three quarters and register at least 12 of each statistic for the triple double.

-With her third triple double on June 23, 2022, Parker became both the first person to reach three triple doubles overall, as well as achieve two or more triple doubles in the same season.
+In June 2022, Parker became both the first person to reach three triple doubles overall, as well as achieve two or more triple doubles in the same season.

-Alyssa Thomas scored the third overall playoff triple-double and first WNBA Finals triple-double on September 15, 2022 against the Las Vegas Aces, and the fourth the following game on September 18.
-Thomas recorded all four of her career triple-doubles in the 2022 season.
+On July 6, 2024, Caitlin Clark became the first rookie to record a triple double in the WNBA, as well as the first player to record a triple double against the team with the best record in the WNBA.

 The following is a list of all WNBA triple-doubles, with the playoff triple-doubles highlighted in italics.
 Bold numbers indicate the statistic relevant to the triple double.